Baffelan/Stranbo.jl/README.md

 [![Build Status](https://github.com/Baffelan/Stranbo.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Baffelan/Stranbo.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This is a light package to create time series with anomalies.
-Its name is my dialect word for "strange".
+The aim of this nimble package is to simulate time series with anomalies.
+Its named after the word for "strange" in my dialect.

-The fundamental idea is to define stochastic process as (parametric) types, having a common interface to operate with them.
+The fundamental idea is to define stochastic process as (parametric) types, sharing a common interface to operate with them.
 Emphasis is on flexibility, composibility, and performance (we are in Julia, right?).

-The difference with other existing packages is that we do not include in the package ANY analysis, fitting, or learning procedure.
-This is just about simulating (potentially complex) time series with given paramaters.
-This seems to be a functionality not exposed in any other package.
+The main difference with other existing packages is that we do not include in the package ANY analysis, fitting, or learning procedure.
+This is just about simulating (potentially complex) time series with given paramaters and anomaly regimes.
+This seems to be a functionality not exposed in any other package (that we are aware of).

 # Usage